-- 1. Notice and Hearing for disciplinary offenses M.G.L. c.
-71, § 37H, 37H/2, and 37H/4 - a.
-Suspension Notice - i.
-Except in the case of an emergency removal or an in-school suspension, the Dean of Students/Assistant Dean of Students may not impose a suspension as a consequence for a disciplinary offense without first providing the student and the parent/guardian oral and written
+1. Notice and Hearing for disciplinary offenses M.G.L. c.
+71, § 37H, 37H1/2, and 37H3/4-

+- i.
+Except in the case of an emergency removal or an in-school suspension, the Dean of Students/Assistant Dean of Students may not impose a suspension as a consequence for a disciplinary offense without first providing the student and the parent/guardian oral and written notice, and providing the student an opportunity for a hearing with the Dean of Students on the charge and the parent an opportunity to participate in such hearing. - ii.
-- ii.
 The Dean of Students/Assistant Dean of Students shall provide oral and written notice to the student and the parent/guardian in English and in the primary language of the home if other than English, or in means of communication where appropriate.
-The notice shall set forth in plain language: - 1. the disciplinary offense; - 2. the basis for the charge; - 3. the potential consequences, including potential length of the student's suspension; - 4. the opportunity for the student to have a hearing with the Dean of Students concerning the proposed suspension, including the opportunity to dispute the charges and to present students' explanation of the alleged incident, and for the parent to attend the hearing; - 5. the date, time, and location of the hearing; - 6. the right of the student and the student's parent/guardian to interpreter services at the hearing if needed to participate; - 7. if the student may be placed on long-term suspension following the hearing with the Dean of Students: - a. the rights set forth in the Long-term suspension Dean of Students' Hearing section for long-term suspensions; - b. the right to appeal the Dean of Students' decision to the Head of School (Lower School Principal) for Lower School students and the Upper School Principal for Upper School students. - iii.
+The notice shall set forth in plain language: - 1. the disciplinary offense; - 2. the basis for the charge; - 3. the potential consequences, including potential length of the student's suspension;

+- 4. the opportunity for the student to have a hearing with the Dean of Students concerning the proposed suspension, including the opportunity to dispute the charges and to present students' explanation of the alleged incident, and for the parent to attend the hearing; - 5. the date, time, and location of the hearing; - 6. the right of the student and the student's parent/guardian to interpreter services at the hearing if needed to participate; - 7. if the student may be placed on long-term suspension following the hearing with the Dean of Students: - a. the rights set forth in the Long-term suspension Dean of Students' Hearing section for long-term suspensions; - b. the right to appeal the Dean of Students' decision to the Senior Director of Academics (Lower School Principal) for Lower School students and the Upper School Principal for Upper School students. - iii.
 The Dean of Students/Assistant Dean of Students shall make reasonable efforts to notify the parent orally of the opportunity to attend the hearing.
 To conduct a hearing without the parent/guardian present, the Dean of Students/Assistant Dean of Students must be able to document reasonable efforts to include the parent/guardian (at least two phone calls and email/written notice).
 The Dean of Students is presumed to have made reasonable efforts if the Dean of Students has sent written notice and has documented at least two attempts to contact the parent/guardian in the manner specified by the parent/guardian for emergency notification. - iv.
 Written notice to the parent/guardian may be made by hand delivery, first-class mail certified mail, email to an address provided by the parent or/guardian for school communications, or any other method of delivery agreed by the Dean of Students and the parent/guardian.